luapower/nw/nw.md

 A window can be created in any combination of `visible`, `minimized` and `maximized` states.
-If created hidden, calling `win:show()` will respect its initial `minimized` and `maximized` flags as well as its initial size and position.
+If created hidden, calling `win:show()` will show the window respecting the `minimized` and `maximized` flags.

 ## Child windows